-ElSaffar’s most recent Two Rivers release, Crisis (2015, Pi Recordings) chronicles the continuing development of trumpeter his critically acclaimed Two Rivers Ensemble, a band purpose-built to explore the juncture between jazz and music of the Middle East, in particular the Iraqi maqam.
-The new work is his reflection on a region in turmoil and strife: revolution, civil war, sectarian violence; a culture’s struggle for survival.
-It sets aside some of the more exploratory work that he has done in recent years to focus on music that is passionate and visceral, a cry from the heart.
+The Rivers of Sound Orchestra is an expansion of ElSaffar’s six-piece Two Rivers Ensemble.
+Active since 2006, this sextet explores the juncture between jazz and music of the Middle East.
+Their 2015 release, Crisis (Pi Recordings) is a reflection on a region in turmoil and strife: revolution, civil war, sectarian violence; a culture’s struggle for survival.
+The music passionate and visceral, a cry from the heart.
 Crisis was commissioned by the Newport Jazz Festival, where at its 2013 premiere, it made a clear emotional connection to the audience, receiving a rousing standing ovation after just the first piece.

 Born near Chicago in 1977 to an Iraqi immigrant father and an American mother, ElSaffar was drawn to music at a young age, listening incessantly to LPs from his father’s collection, which included Louis Armstrong, Ella Fitzgerald, and the Blues Brothers Soundtrack (but interestingly, no Iraqi music).
 His first musical training was at the age of five, singing in a Lutheran church choir at the school he attended.
 His mother, an avid lover of music, introduced him to the music of Bach and Haydn, and taught him to sing and play American folk songs on ukulele and guitar.
 ElSaffar eventually found his calling with the trumpet in his early teens.